goreleaser/nfpm/www/docs/configuration.md

 conflicts:
   - mercurial

-# Contents to att to the package
+# Contents to add to the package
 # This can be binaries or any other files.
 contents:
     # Basic file that applies to all packagers